kyphan38/web/assets/docs/technical/os/2-memory.md

 - Simplest page table: Linear page table
 - Page table is an array of page table entries, one per virtual page
 - VPN (virtual page number) is the index into this array
-- Each PTE contains PFN (physical frame number) and a few other bits:
+- Each PTE contains PFN (physical frame number) and a few other bits
   - Valid bit: Is this page used by the process?
   - Protection bits: Read/write permissions
   - Present bit: Is this page in memory?